 When I bought my first digital camera, I was advised to get the camera without the lens.
 Since the ‘kit’ lens is less than $90, I bought it.
 But since I bought additional lenses, I took the ‘kit’ lens off and never used it again.
 So I agree: Skip the kit lens and buy one of the two I list below.
 The 50mm 1.8 is a perfect, and inexpensive, place to start.

 If you do get a Canon digital camera, or already own one, there are great online tutorials to help you figure out what all those dials and buttons mean.

-For social media, such as Instagram and Snapchat, I use my iPhone 8 Plus.
+For social media, such as Instagram, I use my iPhone 11.
 It takes better pictures than many cameras and is easy to travel around with.

 I often use the Canon 50mm 1.4, which is faster than the previous lens, and more expensive, but it’s very well-made and good for low-light situations due to the 1.4 lens.
 This is the lens I use for most of the photos on the blog.

 The Canon Macro 60mm isn’t cheap, but it’s an amazing lens which I use for anything very close up.
 It allows me to get as close as I want to something; some cake crumbs, a drip of chocolate, or a smudge of ice cream.
 I labored long and hard whether to invest in a lens like this, and I use it when I want to be right up tight against something.
 (However ever since I got the following24-70mm lens, I don’t use the macro one very often.)

 One of my favorite lenses in my arsenal is the Canon 24-70mm zoom which several photographer friends highly recommended.
 It’s very fast, so can be used in low-light situations, but is also quite heavy.
 It’s not inexpensive, but it has a wide range of uses and although the price was initially a deterrent, I’m glad I made the investment.
 It also has a macro function, too.